melioristic/hydromodpy-py/docs/source/index.rst

-.. hydromodpy documentation master file, created by sphinx-quickstart on Sat May 16 21:02:47 2020.
+..
+Hydromodpy documentation master file, created by sphinx-quickstart on Sat May 23 10:14:33 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to hydromodpy's documentation!
+Welcome to Hydromodpy's documentation!
 ======================================

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
    :caption: Contents:

+   modules

 Indices and tables